A Generalized Goursat Lemma: The generalized Goursat lemma

 \section{The generalized Goursat lemma}

-As mentioned in the Introduction, generalizing the Goursat lemma from $n=2$ to $n\geq 2$ seems to create unexpected complications.
+As mentioned in the Introduction, generalizing the usual Goursat lemma from $n=2$ to $n\geq 2$ seems to create unexpected complications.
 However, using the asymmetric version Theorem $2.2$, the generalization to finite $n\geq 2$ becomes routine.
-We will next state the result for $n=3$, after introducing some convenient notation for any subgroup $G\subseteq A_1\times \cdots \times A_n$.
+We will state the result (Theorem 3.2 below) for $n\geq 2$, after first introducing some convenient notation for any subgroup $G$ of $A_1\times \cdots \times A_n$.